DCD-Ecosystem/dcd_cdt/docs/09_tutorials/03_create-an-abi-file.md

 It's a rarely used property worth mentioning.
 You can use **base** ABI struct property to reference another struct for inheritance, as long as that struct is also described in the same ABI file.
 Base will do nothing or potentially throw an error if your smart contract logic does not support inheritance.

-You can see an example of base in use in the system contract [source code](https://github.com/EOSIO/eosio.contracts/blob/4e4a3ca86d5d3482dfac85182e69f33c49e62fa9/eosio.system/include/eosio.system/eosio.system.hpp#L46) and [ABI](https://github.com/EOSIO/eosio.contracts/blob/4e4a3ca86d5d3482dfac85182e69f33c49e62fa9/eosio.system/abi/eosio.system.abi#L262)
+You can see an example of base in use in the system contract [source code](https://github.com/DCD/dcd.contracts/blob/4e4a3ca86d5d3482dfac85182e69f33c49e62fa9/dcd.system/include/dcd.system/dcd.system.hpp#L46) and [ABI](https://github.com/DCD/dcd.contracts/blob/4e4a3ca86d5d3482dfac85182e69f33c49e62fa9/dcd.system/abi/dcd.system.abi#L262)

 ### Key-Value Table

-The `EOSIO` version 2.1 introduced the `Key-Value API` which provides a set of classes to facilitate the on-chain storage in form of `Key-Value Tables`.
+The `DCD` version 2.1 introduced the `Key-Value API` which provides a set of classes to facilitate the on-chain storage in form of `Key-Value Tables`.

 A new “kv_tables” object is defined which contains objects corresponding to each `Key-Value Table` ('KV-Table').
-The format of that object is below where “name” is an `eosio::name`, and `"type"` corresponds to a `"struct"` definition similar to `multi_index`.
+The format of that object is below where “name” is an `dcd::name`, and `"type"` corresponds to a `"struct"` definition similar to `multi_index`.
 The `"primary_index"` is an object representing the primary index and secondary_indices is an object that represents 0 or more secondary indices.

 ```json
 "kv_tables": {